Reorganisations with share for share exchange

-Re-organisations of the share capital is one of our core practice area.
+Re-organisations of share capital is one of our core practice area.
 We are instructed to handle de-mergers and group restructures with new holding companies which are achieved via share for share exchange.
-We work with accountants who refer this specialist work to us.
+We work with accountants who refer this specialist work to us and with companies directly.

 We work with both the companies and individual shareholders.

 A share for share exchange involves the transfer of shares in an existing company to the shareholders of a new holding company.
 Typically the main concern is to keep the transaction tax neutral for the shareholder and there are several reliefs available.
 Where HMRC tax clearance is available we recommend obtaining one as it does provide certainty to the tax position.

 Splitting the business in anticipation of a trade sale

 Our clients wished to separate their business activities to make the company more attractive for a sale.
 We looked at various choices and recommended restructuring by way of capital reduction de-merger.
 The first step was to create a group structure by inserting a new holding company.
 Our clients then exchanged their shares in the original company for shares in the new parent the share for share exchange.
 Effectively in this situation there is a disposal of shares which can trigger capital gains tax liabilities.
 There is also the risk that the ability to claim Business Assets Disposal Relief (BADR) is lost.

 We advised on the tax reliefs that are available and successfully applied for HMRC clearance.
 The structure put in place enabled the possibility of claiming Business Assets Disposal Relief (BADR) on eventual sale of the shares when the business was sold to be kept alive.

 Our client, a technology company was looking to protect its IP (intellectual property) assets in the event of business failure or liquidation.